wkeeling/selenium-wire/README.rst

 Selenium Wire captures requests by using its own proxy server under the covers.
 This means you cannot use the webdriver's ``DesiredCapabilities`` API to configure your own proxy, like you might when using Selenium directly.

 If the site you are testing sits behind a proxy server you can tell Selenium Wire about that proxy server in the options you pass to the webdriver instance.

-The configuration for the proxy server should be specified as a URL in the format ``http://username:password@server:port``.
-The username and password are optional and can be specified when a proxy server requires authentication.
-Basic authentication is used by default.

-You can configure a proxy for the http and https protocols and optionally set a value for ``no_proxy`` - which should be a comma separated list of hostnames where the proxy should be bypassed.
-For example:
+The configuration takes the following format:

 .. code:: python